Utility Point Review Summary

 How do I switch to Utility Point?

-The easiest way to switch to Utility Point is through uSwitch’s comparison website here.
-This will allow you to check that Utility Point is one of the cheapest suppliers for you (tariffs vary based on your area) and will allow you to quickly and easily switch to them.
+The easiest way to switch to Utility Point is through Energy Helpline’s comparison website here.
+This will allow you to check if Utility Point is one of the cheapest suppliers for you (tariffs vary based on your area) and will allow you to quickly and easily switch to them.